Building on a Ravine and Near Water in Ontario: What Clients Need to Know

-Some of our most rewarding projects have been on the most constrained sites — ravine lots in Toronto, waterfront properties in cottage country, properties along the Niagara Escarpment.
-The constraints that make these sites complex are also what make them remarkable: the topography, the views, the relationship to water and landscape.
+Some of our most rewarding projects have been on the most legislated sites — ravine lots in Toronto and waterfront properties in cottage country.
+The constraints that make these sites complex are also what make them remarkable - the topography, the views, the relationship to water and landscape.
+But they also require a level of regulatory fluency that not every architecture firm has developed.

 What makes these sites different